Visit New Hampshire's Delta Dental Stadium

 Every four years, when presidential hopefuls and the media hordes covering them descend on the Granite State for the New Hampshire primaries, they’re sure to find their way to the Red Arrow Diner, which is celebrating its 100th anniversary this year.
 Or head up to the Puritan Restaurant, which claims to have invented the chicken tender, now a staple at ballpark concession stands.
 The Fisher Cats will rebrand as the Chicken Tenders for one game this season.

 The Fisher Cats are the only professional team in the Granite State, but the New England Collegiate Baseball League – a 14-team wood-bat summer circuit – has two clubs in New Hampshire.
 The Keene Swamp Bats are about 60-70 minutes west, and the Winnipesaukee Muskrats are an hour north in Laconia.
-And the Portland Sea Dogs, Boston’s Double-A affiliate and New Hampshire’s local rival, are about an hour and a half away in Maine.
+And the Portland Sea Dogs, Boston’s Double-A affiliate and New Hampshire’s local rival, are about 90 minutes away in Maine.

 The Road to Toronto